cdapio/cdap/cdap-docs/developer-guide/source/first-app.rst

 **Flowlets** that are wired together into a directed acyclic graph or DAG.

 To keep it simple, we only computes total visit count for each IP visiting the site.
-It is done by using a Flowlet that reads web log events from the ``log`` Stream, followed by extracting the IP address from each log event and performs an increment of the visit count associated with that specific IP.
+We use a Flowlet called ``UniqueVisitor`` to keep track of the unique visit counts from each client.
+It is done with the following steps:

+1. Read a log event from the ``log`` Stream
+#.
+Parse the client IP from the log event
+#.
+Increments the visit count of that client IP by 1 and persist the change.

 The result of the increment is persisted using a custom **Dataset** ``UniqueVisitCount``.

 Here is how the ``UniqueVisitor`` Flowlet looks like::